mblockelet/opentezos/docs/archetype/raffle-example/contract.md

 ### `open`

-The `open` entrypoint is called by the contract admin (called "owner").
+The `open` entrypoint is called by the contract admin (called "owner"), who provides a deadline, a description, and a chest that contains the encrypted _raffle key_.

 It requires that:
 * the minimum duration be respected by the close date
-* the transferred amount of tez be equal to the storage value `jackpot`
+* the transferred amount of tez be equal to the `jackpot` storage value

-It transition from `Created` state to `Running`, and sets the raffle parameters.
+It transitions from `Created` state to `Running`, and sets the raffle parameters.

 ```archetype
 transition open(cd : date, d : string, lrk : chest) {